ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;S lle of the number of pound of va
+S lle of the number of pound of va
 1 ious articles lo a bushel, may be of hi-
 tercsi to some 01 our larminj; u imis;
 Of wheat, sixty pounds.